I tried out the horror movie specific streaming service- here's what I found.

 We all know the common tropes about Black people in horror.
 They're either the token friend, the spiritual advisor, or the criminal- but either way, they're always the one to die first.

-"Horror Noire" is a documentary about Black horror, and the history of the portrayal of African Americans in the genre.
+"Horror Noire" is a documentary about Black-made horror, and the history of the portrayal of Black folks in the genre.
 From historical horrors such as the infamous "The Birth of a Nation", to current day Black horror films like "Get Out", the film explores the journey of Black filmmakers and actors in America as they climbed the steep, rocky mountainside towards recognition and representation.

 This is a must-watch for any horror fan.